junesirius/junesirius.github.io/_posts/Supernatural/2025-06-30-SPN-Unchanging-channels.md

 "What?"
 Castiel's voice is muffled with the piano sound, but Dean can hear the confused head tilting motion from the syllable.

-"Please tell me it's your lap or something decent, 'cause if it's somewhere... funny, I don't want to think about it."
+"Please tell me it's your lap or something decent, 'cause if it's somewhere funny, I don't want to think about it."
 Dean says in a sleepy voice.

 "Stop thinking about it."
-Castiel tells him, "It's not your first time sleep in the car."
+Castiel tells him firmly, "It's not your first time sleeping in the car's backseat."

-But not with an angel inside.
+But the first time with an angel inside.
 Dean thinks, but he doesn't say it.
 He just hums softly, and the sleep falls on him.

 <br>

 The next day isn't too different.

-They don't get half-way to Maine when Cas says Sam has moved again, he's in Nebraska, because apparently at some point the Dean in his world has taken over a dark evil Mark of Cain and they let the Darkness into the world, who's also God's sister.
+They don't get half-way to Maine when Cas says Sam has moved again, he's in Nebraska, because apparently at some point the Dean in his vision has taken over a dark evil Mark of Cain and they let the Darkness into the world, who's also God's sister.
 And then Washington, where they start some multiverse traveling.
 Then Ohio, because God is the bad guy now and Sam -- along with Dean and Castiel and everyone else he knew -- are saving the world *again*.

-They drive south, west, north, east, circling on the map like a aimless fly hitting a glass, except they know where they're going, they're just forever too slow.
+They drive south, west, north, east, circling on the map like an aimless fly hitting a glass repeatedly, except they know where they're going, they're just forever too slow.
 It's exhausting.

 Dean bangs his head on the wheel more than once, and gets told by Castiel not to do that again.